alejoceballos/dumb-keyboard/README.md

 ## Folder restructure

 Before going on, I will do a little refactoring on the folder structures for future architectural changes.
+It could be done later, but I'm just in the mood for doing it now.
 First I'll create a `key` folder under the `Keyboard` folder and move my `Key.js` and `Key.test.js` to it.
 After that I will rename the `Keyboard` folder all to lowercase.
 The result will be:
 ```
 ├── components
 │   └── keyboard